jinghuazhao/FM-pipeline/README.md

 ```
 The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed
 over different builds.

-Implementations have been done for the finemapping software along with LocusZoom and GCTA.
-To facilitate handling of grapahics, e.g., importing them into Excel, pdftopng from [XpdfReader](https://www.xpdfreader.com/) is used.

-We use [Stata](https://www.stata.com/) and Sun grid engine (sge) for some of the data preparation, which would become handy when available.

 ## USAGE